Truth is stranger than fiction; fiction has to make sense.

 This quip, variously attributed to Mark Twain or Leo Rosten, is quite true.
 In story, writers must pay a great deal of attention to motive and consistency.
 In real life, people are hilariously inexplicable.

 Person A (not her real name) posted her reactions on Facebook, referencing the dramatic events of the final episode.
-Person B (not her real name, either) commented beneath, recommending the post be replaced with the identical content but including spoiler tags.
+Person B (not her real name, either) commented beneath, recommending the post be edited to keep the identical content but include spoiler tags.

-It wasn’t a nasty comment.
+It wasn’t a nasty comment, just a Hey, you might wanna slap some spoiler tags on that.
 But Person A replied that she believed in free speech, not censorship, and Person B had no right to ask her to censor her posts.
 (Never mind that there was nothing about censorship — all the same content would remain, only tagged for identification.)

 Wait for it….